Science Is Making Me Pay More Attention to Religion

 The Wisdom of Religions

-One day, as I was writing this article on the Buddha, I came to find out upon doing my research that good ol’ Gautama starved himself to death at the beginning of his path towards enlightenment.
+When I wrote the article on the Buddha, I came to find out upon doing my research that he starved himself to death at the beginning of his path towards enlightenment.

 Fasting does indeed have the advantage to clear your mind and sharpen your senses.